Sdaas/karate-kafka/README.md

 ## Examples

+Make sure to run `mvn install` from the root directory before running any of the examples below.
+This will ensure that that the `karate-kafka` jar is installed correctly in the local repository before it is used.

 ### Order

 In this demo, the `OrderProduer` creates an order with multiple line items and publishes it to the `order-input` topic.